Emperorian/Google-fiber-first-call-resolution/README.md

          creating a dynamic system for the implementation of the all project.
 In this project, Tableau was used to create the dynamic dashboard which involves encoding the dimensions(qualitative) and measure(quantitative) of data.

-### Business intelligence tools used in the project
+### BUSINESS INTELLIGENCE TOOLS USED IN THE PROJECT
 - Bigquery SQL workbench or data flow
 - Spreadsheet
 - Tableau
 - Powerpoint

-# 1st phase: Capture
+# 1ST PHASE: CAPTURE
 # 1. Project Requirements Document: Google Fiber customer service

 ### BI Analyst: Akinbosede Morohunfoluwa Opemiposi